WerewolvesRevamped/Werewolves-Roles/WWRF Guide.md

 On Any Action<br>On Any Action [{AbilityType}]<br>On Any Action [{AbilitySubtype}]<br>On Any Action [!{AbilityType}]<br>On Any Action [!{AbilitySubtype}] | Triggers when the current player performs an action.
 Can be filtered to limit it to or to exclude specific ability types or subtypes.
 Does __not__ perform a Source Name match - the action may be performed from a different role than the trigger. | @ActionTarget<br>@ActionResult<br>@ActionFeedback<br>@ActionAbilityType
 On {Player} Action [{AbilityType}]<br>On {Player} Action [{AbilitySubtype}]<br>On {Player} Action [!{AbilityType}]<br>On {Player} Action [!{AbilitySubtype}] | Triggers when a player from a specific selector performs an action.
 Can be filtered to limit it to or to exclude specific ability types or subtypes. | @ActionTarget<br>@ActionResult<br>@ActionFeedback<br>@ActionAbilityType<br>@This
-On Disbandment | Triggers when the current group is disbanded. | ⛔
+On Disbandment | Triggers when the current group is disbanded. | ⛔ On Redirect | Triggers when the current player has redirected an ability. | @Visitor On Betrayal | Triggers when a player changes role while being part of the current group | ⛔ On Poll Closed | Triggers when a poll created by the current player/group/poll through poll creation is closed. | @Winner, @Voters, @OtherVoters
+On Poll Win | Triggers when the current player wins a poll. | @Voters, @OtherVoters On Poll {Poll} Win | Triggers when the current player wins a specific poll. | @Voters, @OtherVoters On Role Change | Triggers when the current player changes role. | @RoleChanger On Removal | Triggers when the current attribute is removed through remove applying. | ⛔ On End | Triggers when the game ends. | ⛔
+On Emitted<br>On {String} Emitted | Triggers when an emitting action was used to emit a specific value. | ⛔

+## Trigger Parameters

+Triggers can be further limited/extended with additional paramaters.
+There are two primary types of trigger parameters: restrictions and scaling.
+The former restricts the execution of all abilities attached to the trigger to certain situations, whereas the latter changes the amount of times the abilities attached to the trigger are executed.

+These parameters are always attached to the trigger and thus always apply equally to all actions of the trigger.

+When using several types of trigger paramaters, the order __must always__ be: Restrictions > Scaling > Other Paramaters > Prompt Overwrites.

+### Restrictions

+Trigger restrictions are marked by square brackets: [].
+When using several restrictions they are part of the same square bracket block.
+For example, `[Temporal: Day 1+, Succession: No Succession]`.

+Trigger Restrictions can be one or more of the following:
+- Temporal Restriction:
+  - `Temporal: {Phase}`, may only be used in `{Phase}`, e.g. `Temporal: Day 0`
+  - `Temporal: {Phase}+`, may only be in `{Phase}` or after, e.g. `Temporal: Night 2+`
+- Attribute Restriction:
+  - `Attribute: has <AttributeName>`, may only be executed if `<AttributeName>` is present on the current element
+  - `Attribute: lacks <AttributeName>`, may only be executed if `<AttributeName>` is not present on the current element
+  - `Attribute: {Actor} [has | lacks] <AttributeName>`, may only be executed if `{Actor}` (a selector) has/lacks `<Attribute>`
+- Succession Restrictions:
+  - `Succession: No Succession`, may not be executed in in succession
+  - `Succession: No Target Succession`, may not be executed successively on the same target
+- Quantity Restrictions:
+  - `Quantity: <Number>`, may only be executed a maximum of `<Number>` times.
+- Condition Restrictions:
+  - `Condition: <Condition>`, provide a [condition](#conditions).
+- (Living) Status Restriction:
+  - `Status: Ghostly`, may only be executed while ghostly
+  - `Status: Any`, may be executed while alive or ghostly
+  - `Status: Alive`, may be executed while alive only (default!)

+### Scaling

+Trigger scalings are marked by angle brackets: ⟨⟩.

+Trigger Scalings can be one of the following:
+- Static Scaling: The action can always be used several times
+  - `x<Number>`, specify a number (`Value`) that determines how many times the action can be used
+- Dynamic Scaling: Amount of action usages depend on total player count
+  - `[$total|$living]/<Number>` the action can be used exactly as many times as the player count divided by the specified `Number`, rounded down
+  - `[$total|$living]<Comparison><Number> ⇒ <Count>` a comma separated list of conditions, where `Comparison` may be `<`, `>`, `≤`, `≥` or `=` and `Number` is a constant number specifying a player amount and `Count` is the amount of available uses.
+The default value for scaling is 1, but each failed condition sets the value to 0, so a condition should be specified first, followed by a default value.
+- Phase Specific Scaling: The amount of action usages depends on the phase:
+  - `Odd: <Number>, Even: <Number>` to specify different multiplicities of ability use in even and odd phases.
+Set `<Number>` to one of the other scaling types, e.g. `Odd: x1, Even: x2`

+### Other Parameters

+Other trigger paramaters are marked by curly brackets: {}.
+Curly brackets in this section do __not__ signfiy type markers like in the rest of the document.
+When using several other parameters their curly bracket blocks are combined, e.g. `{Forced, Direct}`.

+To make a prompting trigger forced, a Trigger Compulsion cane set by specifying `{Forced}`.
+By default a forced trigger randomly selects a target where necessary.
+If a forced trigger should select a specific target use `{Forced: <Default Target>}` instead.

+To make a trigger unaffected by redirections, specify `{Direct}`.

+To make a trigger no perform a vist (which also makes it unaffected by redirections!), specify `{Visitless}`.

+### Prompt Overwrites

+Prompt overwrites are marked by vertical brackets: ||.

+By default a prompting trigger will generate a prompt message code name and look it up in the prompt message file.
+To overwrite the default behaivor, you can specify the name of a custom prompt.
+For example, `|custom.prompt.1|` would look up the prompt text for `custom.prompt.1`.

+To additionally mark a prompt as silent (which skips the ping), you may specify `silent:` before the prompt name, e.g. `|silent:custom.prompt.1|`.

+## Conditions

+WIP

+## Abilities

 ## Game Element Formats